more-like-a-puma/burning_airlines/README.md

 An admin can create planes on the `/airplanes` page.

-A plan has a name, rows, and columns.
+A plane has a name, rows, and columns.

 When a new plane is saved the page should show a seating diagram.